Cup-Of-JavaScript/javascript-react-intro/Assignments.md

 When you are finished create a PR called `Ex.
 3: Tweet Storm`.

 # Ex.
 4: Like Counter
-Callback arrow functions are used to send data from a child component and back to the parent component.
+Callback arrow functions are used to send data from a child component back to the parent component.

 The [Type 9](https://gitlab.com/mburolla/javascript-react-starter/-/blob/main/src/comps/Type9.js) component shows how handle a callback function when a [child](https://gitlab.com/mburolla/javascript-react-starter/-/blob/main/src/comps/Child.js) component fires a callback function to the parent.